-Andrew started his career as a primary school teacher, and soon started to develop the skills needed to engage pupils with significant barriers to their learning.
+Andrew Hall started his career as a primary school teacher, even before the National Curriculum was published, and soon started to develop the skills needed to engage pupils with significant barriers to their learning.

 Particularly interested in supporting young people with mental ill-health, Andrew was appointed to the headship of a school for long-stay patients in a child and adolescent psychiatric hospital.